The Gokyo Lakes Trek itinerary: The ultimate guide

 In October you can also witness the Mani Rimdu festival in Tengboche.
 Tengboche is actually on the Everest Base Camp trek, but it will only add two days if you include it in your Gokyo Lakes Trek itinerary.

-Mani Rimdu is the biggest festival for the Sherpa people in the Everest Region.
+Mani Rimdu is the biggest festival in Nepal for the Sherpa people in the Everest Region.
 The 3 day festivities include beautiful masked dances and offer a unique insight into Sherpa culture.

 The Gokyo lakes trek has a high chance of altitude sickness.
 The highest point is Gokyo at 4750 meters high.
 Experts advise to not ascend more than 300 – 400 meters per day once you are above 3000 meters high.